Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Introduction

 \subsection{Motivating Example: HeartSteps}

-Our motivating example is from HeartSteps, an MRT of an mHealth intervention to encourage regular walking among sedentary adults \citep{klasnja2018}.
-The intervention package in HeartSteps includes multiple components; in this paper we focus on one push intervention component as the treatment, which is activity suggestions tailored to the individual's current context.
+Our motivating example is from HeartSteps, a 6-week MRT of an mHealth intervention to encourage regular walking among sedentary adults \citep{klasnja2018}.
+The intervention package in HeartSteps includes multiple components; in this paper we focus on one push intervention component as the treatment, which is the activity suggestions.
 Each individual is in the study for 42 days, and is randomized 5 times a day, each time with probability 0.6 to receive an activity suggestion.
-The activity suggestions are designed to increase the individual's near-term step count, so the proximal outcome is defined as the individual's step count during the 30 minutes following each randomization.
-In addition to the step counts, at each randomization the individual's context is also recorded, including current location, weather and 30 minute step count prior to randomization.
-Note that the 30 minute step count prior to the time of randomization is likely impacted by prior treatment and thus is an endogenous covariate.
+The 5 randomization times are pre-specified and individual-specific, corresponding to each individual's morning commute, lunchtime, mid-afternoon, evening commute, and after-dinner.
+The content of the suggestion was tailored to the current time of day, weekend vs weekday, weather, and the individual’s current location.
+The activity suggestions were designed to help individuals get activity throughout the day.
+Due to the tailoring of the suggestions to the individual’s current context, the research team expected to see the greatest impact of the activity suggestions on near time, proximal activity, so the proximal outcome is defined as the individual's step count during the 30 minutes following each randomization.
+In addition to the step counts, at each randomization the individual's context is also recorded, including current location, weather and 30-minute step count prior to randomization.
+Note that the 30-minute step count prior to the time of randomization is likely impacted by prior treatment and thus is an endogenous covariate.
 In addition to the measured information, there are other unobserved variables that may impact the treatment effect, such as each individual's commitment to becoming more active, conscientiousness, degree of social support and so on.
 Therefore, it is of interest to provide person-specific predictions of treatment effect.
 We will apply methods developed in this paper to the HeartSteps data in Section \ref{sec:data-analysis}.